pulsar-edit/pulsar-edit.github.io/docs/blog/20231109-Daeraxa-NovemberUpdate.md

 <img src="./assets/tree-sitter.png" height="150" />[^1]

 Continuing on from [last month's entry](https://pulsar-edit.dev/blog/20231004-Daeraxa-OctoberUpdate.html#modern-tree-sitter-blog-posts) we have posted two new blog posts by [@savetheclocktower] on the topic of Pulsar's modern Tree-sitter implementation.
-So if you haven't seen those posts, then you can continue onto parts [three](https://pulsar-edit.dev/blog/20231013-savetheclocktower-modern-tree-sitter-part-3.html) and [four](https://pulsar-edit.dev/blog/20231031-savetheclocktower-modern-tree-sitter-part-4.html) on the topics of queries and indentation & code folding respectively.
+So if you haven't seen those posts, then you can continue onto parts [three](https://pulsar-edit.dev/blog/20231013-savetheclocktower-modern-tree-sitter-part-3.html) and [four](https://pulsar-edit.dev/blog/20231031-savetheclocktower-modern-tree-sitter-part-4.html) on the topics of syntax highlighting and indentation & code folding respectively.

 ## Community spotlight